rewrihitesh/Mini-Database/README.md

 ## How this is made
 - whole application is made in three parts.
--phase0 (in this phase simple set of commands implemented like rename, select, project) -phase1 (in this phase indexing, sorting and above commnds are optimzed) -phase2 (this is last phase in which new set of commands are added and support for aggregate functions are added)
+- phase0 (in this phase simple set of commands implemented like rename, select, project)
+- phase1 (in this phase indexing, sorting and above commnds are optimzed)
+- phase2 (this is last phase in which new set of commands are added and support for aggregate functions are added)

-## NOTE respective phases pdf details are there in repo itself, read them first before proceeding
+## NOTE* - respective phases pdf details are there in repo itself, read them first before proceeding